Research Interests: international banking, international finance, money and banking

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

 This course focuses on international financial institutions, especially the activities of global, systemically important banks.
 We will examine how current and historical events are reshaping the industry and highlight the basic analytics of managing a bank's exposure to liquidity, credit, market and reputational risk.
 Most classes will begin with discussion of a current event related to course topics.
-Team projects will give deeper exposure to analytic techniques related to the course.
+Three team projects will be assigned that will give you deeper exposure to analytic techniques related to the course.
 Throughout the semester, we will discuss public policy issues facing the international financial system.
-In addition to prerequisites, FNCE 613 may be taken concurrently.
+In addition to course prerequisites, FNCE 613 is recommended.

 Independent Study Projects require extensive independent work and a considerable amount of writing.
 ISP in Finance are intended to give students the opportunity to study a particular topic in Finance in greater depth than is covered in the curriculum.
 The application for ISP's should outline a plan of study that requires at least as much work as a typical course in the Finance Department that meets twice a week.
 Applications for FNCE 899 ISP's will not be accepted after the THIRD WEEK OF THE SEMESTER.
 ISP's must be supervised by a Standing Faculty member of the Finance Department.